-20 Things That Women Should Stop Feeling So Guilty About
+20 Things Women Should Never Feel Guilty About

 I am the kind of person who will say sorry upon bumping into a pole.
 I will also follow up an assertion of my opinion with a "sorry" if someone disagrees with me even slightly.
 My frequent use of the word "sorry" comes from a deeply rooted fear of being an inconvenience to anyone or imposing myself where I feel like I don't belong.
 In other words, it comes from guilt.

 A few years ago, I came across Joan Didion's essay "On Self-Respect," which changed my relationship with guilt.
 In her piece, Didion writes, "Character — the willingness to accept responsibility for one's own life — is the source from which self-respect springs."
 Reading her words forced me to realize that feeling guilty about the things that made me myself was not only self-defeating, but also self-denying.

 I am not alone.
 Countless women express feelings of shame over not meeting up with social expectations when it comes to their careers, looks, relationships, opinions — the list goes on and on.
 Guilt is a toxic emotion, and much less forgiving than remorse or acceptance.
 While it's pervasive, you can tame it with self-awareness.
 From wearing makeup to saying no, here is a list of things that should never make women feel guilty.